 The Early History of Ringgold Park

-Ringgold Park was not originally conceived as a planned urban green space, such as the South End’s Union Park, or Blackstone and Franklin Squares, designed by Charles Bulfinch in the mid 19th century.
-Instead, the park is a result of the loss of the Franklin School by fire on July 19, 1960.
-Built in 1859, the impressive four-story brick school on Ringgold Street stood on the site for over one hundred years and filled much of the block between Waltham and Hanson streets.
-In the several years following the fire, the school’s quarter-acre site lay fallow until neighborhood residents took it upon themselves to advocate for a new public park.
+Unlike the South End’s Union Park, or Blackstone and Franklin Squares designed by Charles Bulfinch in the mid 19th century, Ringgold Park was not originally conceived as an urban green space.
+Instead, the park came to be after the loss of the Franklin School by fire on July 19, 1960.
+Built in 1859, the impressive four-story brick school on Ringgold Street stood on the site for over one hundred years and filled the block between Waltham and Hanson streets.
+In the several years following the fire, the school’s quarter-acre site lay fallow until neighborhood residents began to advocate for a new public park.
 On May 25th, 1968 the park was formally dedicated, thereby charting a more than fifty-year course as the vital recreation space we see in the Eight Streets Neighborhood today.